mikeliz89/react-task-tracker-yt/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+Then you can use production build as local server by installing 'npm install -g serve' and running
+'serve -s build -p 8000'

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**